ibm-cloud-docs/cloud-databases/howto-allowlists.md

 If you want to restrict access to your databases, you can allowlist specific IP addresses or ranges of IP addresses on your deployment.

-If you use allowlisting in your environment, you can allowlist our services using the list of subnets for each region.
+If you use allowlisting in your environment, you can allowlist our services by using the list of subnets for each region.

-We have updated documentation to reflect changes in terminology from `whitelist` to `allowlist`.
-You will encounter continued references to this former terminolgy while we work to implement these deeper changes to code, API, and CLI commands.
+We updated documentation to reflect changes in terminology from `whitelist` to `allowlist`.
+You will encounter continued references to this former terminology while we work to implement these deeper changes to code, API, and CLI commands.
 {: .note}

 ## Using IP allowlisting on your Deployment

 When you create an allowlist, only IP addresses that match the allowlist or are in the range of IP addresses in the allowlist can connect to your deployment. allowlists can be enabled for both public endpoints and private endpoints.
-When no IP addresses are in the allowlist, the allowlist is disabled and the deployment accepts connections from any IP address.
+When no IP addresses are in the allowlist, the allowlist is unavailable and the deployment accepts connections from any IP address.

 Even if not explicitly allowlisted, {{site.data.keyword.cloud_notm}} management services are still able to connect.
 {: .tip}